Sonography Pediatric Gynecology Assessment, Protocols, and Interpretation

 Introduction

-Ultrasound is the first and easy bedside imaging procedure to perform.
-Radiologists, in particular, pediatric radiologists, should be well aware of the normal ultrasound anatomy of the female pediatric pelvis, and various pelvic pathologies, and their imaging appearance that can be seen in pediatric females.
-This article will review ultrasound technique, normal sonographic findings, and interpretation of various gynecological conditions, including emergency cases of the pediatric female pelvis.
+Pediatric and adolescent girls can present with numerous genital pathologies, including congenital, infectious, masses, or syndromic associations, in which imaging plays an important role in diagnosis.
+The most common indications for imaging the female pelvis include pelvic pain, pelvic mass, ambiguous genitalia, primary amenorrhea, and precocious puberty.
+Ultrasound is the first and easiest bedside imaging procedure to perform.
+Radiologists, in particular pediatric radiologists, should be well aware of the normal ultrasound anatomy of the female pediatric pelvis, various pelvic pathologies, and the imaging appearance that can be seen in pediatric girls.
+This article will review ultrasound technique, normal sonographic findings, and interpretation of various gynecological conditions, including emergency cases of the pediatric girl's pelvis.

 Anatomy and Physiology

 The uterus is a midline pelvic organ located between the urinary bladder and rectum.
 Ovaries are located on each side of the uterus.
-Uterus and ovaries vary in size according to age.
+The uterus and ovaries vary in size according to age.
 Neonates show a larger size of the uterus (compared to later in infancy) under the maternal and placental hormonal influence.
 After early infancy, the uterus and ovaries remain stable in appearance up to 7 to 8 years of age.

 Uterus